Deep Thoughts; Worldly Vulnerability

 I can only feel sadness for that walk in the wilderness now, mine and all my relations of the last 5 generations who actually had our culture taken and even made illegal.
 I know it doesn’t do any good to wonder about things that might have been, but sometimes I do.
 I still have far too much to learn about them, and our ways.

-On the day I received my official stamped Metis card, I stared at it and cried.
+On the day I received my official stamped Metis citizenship card, I stared at it and cried.
 It was real, it was done, I’d stood up.
 I really didn’t know then or even now, what difference in my life this official recognition will make.
 I only know how I feel in those old wounded places in my heart.
 I feel my grandmothers surrounding me now.
 My grandmothers called for PiPiSiw and I’ve come home.

 Grandmothers